 Simple Methodology for Low Light Photos

-To tackle this thing the simple calculation is that we need a bigger image sensor (which obviously available in DSLR cameras), and shutter must remain open for a bit longer so that it can take maximum possible light inside to capture a photo with good result.
+To tackle this thing the simple calculation is that we need a bigger image sensor (which obviously available in DSLR cameras), and the shutter must remain open for a bit longer so that it can take the maximum possible light inside to capture a photo with good result.

 Now if we come to smartphones, the little cameras cannot perform well in low light.
-In mobile phone case, if lighting is less than thirty lux then the image quality disturbs.
+In mobile phone cases, if the lighting is less than thirty lux then the image quality disturbs.
 Although we have multiple modes including night modes where we can take multiple shots.
 But here also smartphone camera can perform when at least 3 lux lighting is available.

 But here Google’s main objective is for better photo quality where the camera can perform better in 0.3 – 3.0 lux lighting.
 How Google is doing this thing I’ll tell you about that now.